rin67630/Soft-Power-MPPT/Software/ReadMe.md

 #define PANEL_SOURCE_IS_INA if you are using an INA sensor for the panel (with INA3221 or at least two INA226) or
 #define PANEL_SOURCE_IS_URL to get the battery information from another ESP as a slave device and
 #define PANEL_SOURCE_IS_NONE to not process panel information at all ( which only makes sense in my other projects ).

+- #define CONVENIENCE_SOURCE_IS_A0 specifies that you get the convenience voltage over A0 (that would be the case if you only have one INA226), the other options being
+#define CONVENIENCE_SOURCE_IS_INA if you are using an INA sensor for the convenience  (with INA3221 or at least two INA226) or
+#define CONVENIENCE_SOURCE_IS_URL to get/control the convenience information from another ESP as a slave device and
+#define CONVENIENCE_SOURCE_IS_NONE to not process convenience information at all ( which only makes sense in my other projects or if you decides not to populate the convenience output).

 - #define BATTERY_IS_12V_FLA specifies that you are using a 12 V flooded acid battery, the other options being #define BATTERY_IS_12V_AGM to use a 12 V AGM battery and so on...
 - #define DISPLAY_IS_OLED64x48 define if you are using an OLED display and which one.